It is important to have the right look on the ballroom floor. Photo by Jay Kuntz.

 The professional was explaining to the young dancer that ballroom is not just a sport, “it is a culture,” and that those who live, breathe, teach, and judge this culture love it and “expect it to be respected”.
 She went on to say, “When you come to a competition, you come to join us.”
 It wasn’t just about dancing; it was about being part of an elegant, exciting, and art-filled world.

-I did a Sample Anonymous Adjudicator’s Survey to find out what some of them really think about the interesting grooming habits on the competition dance floor.
+I conducted a sample Anonymous Adjudicator’s Survey to gauge their thoughts on the interesting grooming habits on the competition dance floor.
 It might not mean a difference in your score, but…it never hurts to find out what they think.

-The names have been left off to keep everyone honest, and each set of answers is in a different order.
+The names have been omitted to maintain honesty, and each set of answers is presented in a different order.

-Ballroom is not just a sport, it is a culture to be respected.
-Photo by Carson Zullinger.
+Ballroom is not just a sport; it is a culture to be respected.
+Photo by Jay Kuntz.

 Grooming for Competition